void-rs/void/README.md

 # void

-> "The primary thing when you take a sword in your hands is your intention to cut the enemy, whatever the means.
+> The primary thing when you take a sword in your hands is your intention to cut the enemy, whatever the means.
 Whenever you parry, hit, spring, strike or touch the enemy’s cutting sword, you must cut the enemy in the same movement.
 It is essential to attain this.
 If you think only of hitting, springing, striking or touching the enemy, you will not be able actually to cut him.
 More than anything, you must be thinking of carrying your movement through to cutting him. ...When you appreciate the power of nature, knowing the rhythm of any situation, you will be able to hit the enemy naturally and strike naturally.
-All this is the Way of the Void." - Miyamoto Musashi
+All this is the Way of the Void.
+- Miyamoto Musashi

 ![](/demo.gif)